KieranP/rails-graphql-svelte/README.md

 The backend is powered by Ruby on Rails, with a GraphQL API.

-It includes a secure JWT authentication system and authorisation using Pundit.
+It includes a secure JWT & 2FA authentication system, and authorisation using Pundit.

-It is prewired with ActionCable for Websockets, and Sidekiq for background processing.
+It is pre-wired with ActionCable for Websockets, and Sidekiq for background processing.

 It includes Rspec and Capybara for feature tests, and Rubocop/Brakeman for code analysis.